threefoldtech/grid_deployment/docker-compose/readme.md

 cp .secrets.env-example .secrets.env
 ```

+Create a unique TFchain node key with `docker run --rm parity/subkey:latest generate-node-key > "validator_private_node_key"`.
+Your node key will be in the file `validator_private_node_key`, you will need to add this key into the `.secrets.env` file below.

-Open `.secrets.env` and add your unique variables
+Open `.secrets.env` and add your unique variables.

 Check if all environment variables are correct: